PurritoBin/PurritoBin/README.md

 LIMITS (specific to bsd.ac):
 - One paste every 3 seconds, abusers will be automatically banned for 10 minutes.
 - Paste size limited to 64KB (will be truncated).
-- Connection is not encrypted, use any of the **encrypted storage clients** if you need full security.
+- Connection in `purr` is not encrypted, use any of the **encrypted storage clients** if you need full security.

 ### Encrypted Storage Clients  (=｀ᆺ├┬┴┬┴